 Because city water pressure varies from location to location, we recommend obtaining an in-line water pressure regulator to prevent damage to any components, connections and seals in your fresh water system.

 We recommend a regulator that controls water pressure to 50 psi. max.

 These devices simply connect in-line between the supply hose and the city water input on the coach.

-Water pressure regulators are commonly available at any well stocked RV dealership and many large retail discount or home supply centers.
+Water pressure regulators are commonly available at most RV dealerships and many large retail discount or home supply centers.